Bio & Press

 At the moment, myself and good friends are hard at work on the next album, For Posterity, a work that looks back at the big questions of young-adulthood and watching friends go their separate ways.

-For Posterity, expected to be released sometime this winter, is being produced and engineered by guitarist and composer David William Ross.
+For Posterity, coming in March, is being produced and engineered by guitarist and composer David William Ross.
 Featured throughout the album is a variety of friends and session musicians.
 It's a work that we are all excited to share.

 While you wait for the release, please take a moment to listen to our previous release.
 You can also watch some live videos of us at The Stone Church in Brattleboro, Vermont.

 - Patrick J Crowley & Deep River Saints